-My family’s first trip of 2017 was to the beautiful Mexico City to attend a wedding (has anyone else been to a Mexican wedding?
-Holy WOW!).
+My family’s first trip of 2017 was to the beautiful Mexico City to attend a wedding.
 I love traveling abroad and to be dropped in places where you may not immediately understand the language or customs.
-At first your brain feels a bit like mush, but after a while being able to figure everything out from scratch is oh so satisfying.
+At first, your brain feels a bit like mush, but after a while being able to figure everything out from scratch is oh so satisfying.

 A few places to get off the Turibus (we took the “historical landmarks” tour, but you can take as many as you transfer to!):